On regularized Shannon sampling formulas with localized sampling: Conclusion

 To overcome the drawbacks of classical Shannon sampling series -- which are poor convergence and non-robustness in the presence of noise -- in this paper we considered regularized Shannon sampling formulas with localized sampling.
 To this end, we considered bandlimited functions $f\in\mathcal{B}_{\delta}(\R)$ and introduced a set $\Phi_{m,L}$ of window functions.
 Despite the original result, where $\varphi \in \Phi_{m,L}$ is chosen as the rectangular window function, and the well--studied approach of using the Gaussian window function, we proposed new window functions with compact support $[-m/L,\,m/L]$, namely the $\mathrm B$--spline and $\sinh$-type window function, which are well-studied in the context of the nonequispaced fast Fourier transform (NFFT).

-In Section~\ref{sec:WKS_localized} we considered an arbitrary window function $\varphi \in \Phi_{m,L}$ and presented a unified approach to error estimates of the uniform approximation error for regularized Shannon sampling formulas in Theorem~\ref{Theorem:errorRmf}, as well as a unified approach to the numerical robustness of regularized Shannon sampling formulas in Theorem~\ref{Theorem:robustness}.
+In Section~\ref{sec:WKS_localized} we considered an arbitrary window function $\varphi \in \Phi_{m,L}$ and presented a unified approach to error estimates of the uniform approximation error in Theorem~\ref{Theorem:errorRmf}, as well as a unified approach to the numerical robustness in Theorem~\ref{Theorem:robustness}.

-Then, in the next sections, we concretized the results for special window functions.
+Then, in the next sections, we concretized the results for special choices of the window functions.
 More precisely, it was shown that the uniform approximation error decays exponentially with respect to the truncation parameter $m$, if $\varphi \in \Phi_{m,L}$ is the Gaussian, $\mathrm B$--spline, or $\sinh$-type window function.
 Moreover, we have shown that the regularized Shannon sampling formulas are numerically robust for noisy samples, i.\,e., if $\varphi \in \Phi_{m,L}$ is the Gaussian, $\mathrm B$--spline, or $\sinh$-type window function, then the uniform perturbation error only grows as $m^{1/2}$.
 While the Gaussian window function from Section~\ref{sec:Gaussian} has already been studied in numerous papers such as \cite{Q03, Q04, Q05, Q06, LZ16}, we remarked that Theorem~\ref{Theorem:GaussianWKS} improves a corresponding result in \cite{LZ16}, since we improved the exponential decay rate from $(m-1)$ to $m$.

 Throughout this paper, several numerical experiments illustrated the corresponding theo\-retical results.
 Finally, comparing the proposed window functions as done in Figure~\ref{fig:comp_err}, the superiority of the new proposed $\sinh$-type window function can easily be seen, since even small choices of the truncation parameter $m\leq 10$ are sufficient for achieving high precision.
 Due to the usage of localized sampling the evaluation of $R_{\varphi,m}f$ on an interval $[0,1/L]$ requires only $2m$ samples and therefore has a computational cost of $\O{2m}$ flops.
 Thus, a reduction of the truncation parameter $m$ is desirable to obtain an efficient method.